Base URL

 3. Submit a signed order

 Orders are posted tomarkets-service, but the request must already contain a signed action payload that matches the contracts.
+See Authentication and signing for how to build action_json.data and produce the signature.

 markets-service rejects the order unless: